echr-od/ECHR-OD_loader/README.md

+:no_entry: [DEPRECATED] THIS REPOSITORY IS DEPRECATED: New versions of ECHR-OD database are compatible with pandas and numpy.

 # ECHR-OD loader

 This project is a Python library to ease loading and manipulating the datasets provided by the European Court of Human Rights project.